Simple Everyday Recipes

 • 1 teaspoon salt

-• 3/4 cup (1.5 sticks) unsalted butter, very cold, cut into cubes
+• ¾ cup unsalted butter, 1.5 sticks, very cold, cut into cubes

 • 1 Tablespoon honey

-• 1 and 1/4 cups buttermilk, very cold
+• 1 ¼ cups buttermilk, very cold

 Instructions